skytreader/jorrvaskr/development-readme.markdown

 > **NOTE ON DUMPING AND RELOADING:** Right now, the instructions will lead you
 > to creating a text dump.
 While this is not ideal, it is only because I can't
-> get other dump formats to work.
+> get other dump formats to work...yet.

 ### Dumping the database contents